tokenbound/sdk/README.md

 Prepares an account creation transaction to be submitted via `sendTransaction`

-**Returns** the prepared transaction to create a Tokenbound account for a given token contract and token ID.
+**Returns** a promise resolving to a prepared transaction that can be used to create a Tokenbound account for a given token contract and token ID.

+When using the standard V3 implementation, this will be a `MultiCallTx` that will create and initialize the account in one pass.
+If using a custom account implementation with V3, a basic prepared transaction will be returned in the form `{to, value, data}`, and the created account will need to be initialized in a second step.

+If using the legacy V2 implementation, the return will be a standard object of the form `{to, value, data}`, and account initialization is handled for you.

 ```typescript
 const preparedAccount = await tokenboundClient.prepareCreateAccount({